 - Stop on exploit: EMET reports the exploitation attempt and terminates the process. - Audit only: EMET reports the exploitation attempt and does not terminate the process.
 This mode is not applicable to all mitigations, since when some of them are detected the process is already in a state that cannot be recovered.
-The mitigations that support this feature are: - o EAF - o EAF+ - ROP mitigations: LoadLib, MemProt, Caller, StackPivot, SimExecFlow - o SEHOP (only on Windows Server 2003 and Vista/Server 2008) - o ASR
+The mitigations that support this feature are: - o FAF

+- o EAF+ - o ROP mitigations: LoadLib, MemProt, Caller, StackPivot, SimExecFlow - o SEHOP (only on Windows Vista and Windows Server 2008) - ASR